concretecms/concretecms/CONTRIBUTING.md

   Please run the above command on every PHP-only file included in your pull requests (preferably in a separated commit).

 - Pull requests that address existing issues are much **much** more likely to be accepted than unsolicited pull requests.
-Pull requests that address issues with the **contributor:community** label and adhere to the coding style guidelines are almost guaranteed to be accepted in some form or another.

 - Pull requests should normally be directed at the `develop` branch.
 Master is reserved for the most recent stable release.
 [Read more about the gitflow branching model](https://github.com/concrete5/concrete5/issues/1058).